 No matter who you are, or where you are on life’s journey, you are welcome at Meadowbrook.
 As a Congregational church, we celebrate our rich Pilgrim heritage while embracing the diversity of all people who are seeking to grow their faith.
 At Meadowbrook, you will find a warm, inviting, and inclusive Jesus-centered community.
 There is a place for all who come through our doors.

 We worship the Lord on Sundays at 10 am in our Meeting House–known outside the Congregationalist vein of Christianity as the sanctuary.
-Following worship, all are welcome to our fellowship hall (depending on whether fellowship is happening that day) for coffee, treats, and an opportunity to talk with members and other visitors.
+Following worship, all are welcome to our Fellowship Hall for coffee, treats, and an opportunity to talk with members and other visitors.

 Where do I park and enter?

 Entering the church driveway from Meadowbrook Road, the entrance doors are on the north side of the building to the left of the entry drive.
 Parking is available on both the north side and at the back of the church.
 If you park in the back section of the parking lot, feel free to walk around to the north entrance.
-There will be masked greeters outside to help folks in and provide directions in the church.
+The greeters will provide directions once in the church.

 Is the Meeting House handicap-accessible?